Xceptance/XLT-Packer/README.md

 ## Preparation ##

 Most of the work (and magic) is done by an open-source tool named [Packer](https://packer.io) built by HashiCorp.
 So, you will need to [download and install](https://packer.io/downloads.html) it first.
-Make sure to download version 1.6.0 or later.
+Note that Packer v1.6.0 or later is required.

 ## Create an Image ##